microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

 > [!NOTE] For an example of configuration and data deployment configuration see the ALMAcceleratorSampleSolution here  https://github.com/microsoft/coe-starter-kit/blob/ALMAcceleratorSampleSolution/ALMAcceleratorSampleSolution/config/deploymentSettings.json and https://github.com/microsoft/coe-starter-kit/blob/ALMAcceleratorSampleSolution/ALMAcceleratorSampleSolution/config/customDeploymentSettings.json

+## Before you start...

+The following documentation is intended to be a step-by-step process for setting up deployment configuration files manually.
+However, it is recommended that you use the in app feature to generate this information on export of your solution.
+This document will provide details and context for the actions that are performed by the AA4AM app and pipelines and act as a reference for those who want to know the specifics of each step in the process.

 ### Table of Contents

 - [Configuration and Data Deployment in Pipelines (Preview)](#configuration-and-data-deployment-in-pipelines-preview)
     + [Table of Contents](#table-of-contents)
     + [Creating a Custom Deployment Settings Json File](#creating-a-custom-deployment-settings-json-file)